neurobiol/proposal/README.md

 - $x$ is the current input.
 - $y$ is the observed output category.
 - $T_{ss'}^{y\mid x}$ is the probability of observing output $y$ and moving to state $s'$, given current state $s$ and input $x$.

+The fitted state transitions will be constrained to be unifilar.
+This means that once the current state, current input, and observed output are known, the next state is determined.

 ---